fluviangumbo/SQL-CLI-App/README.md

 This interface will allow the user at the command line to select whether they would like to view departments, roles, or employees, or add employees/departments and update roles.
 All of it's functionality can be accessed with a keyboard and arrow keys when presented with multiple options.

+Here is a video walkthrough of the application demonstrating its function: https://drive.google.com/file/d/1l8yo1m6IbqRlEVvPrdrpaNmBHgxzFegh/view

 ## License

 This project utilizes the MIT License.